kubernetes/cloud-provider-vsphere/docs/book/tutorials/kubernetes-on-vsphere-with-kubeadm.md

-# Deploying a Kubernetes Cluster on vSphere with CSI and CPI
+# Deploying a Kubernetes Cluster on vSphere with CPI

 The purpose of this guide is to provide the reader with step by step instructions on how to deploy Kubernetes on vSphere infrastructure.
 The instructions use `kubeadm`, a tool built to provide best-practice “fast paths” for creating Kubernetes clusters.
 The reader will also learn how to deploy the Container Storage Interface and Cloud Provider Interface plugins for vSphere specific operations.
 At the end of this tutorial you will have a fully running K8s on vSphere environment that allows for dynamic provisioning of volumes.